 Therefore, the ideal slot for this GPU would be the x1 slot.

-While you can most certainly operate this on larger slots, installing this on an x16 slot, or even on an x8 or an x4 slot will not give it any kind of performance boost.
+While you can most certainly operate this on larger slots, installing this on an x16 space, or even on an x8 or an x4 slot, will not give it any performance boost.

 The primary use of a low-end GPU like this is to add display support to your PC.
-If your motherboard does not come with video output ports, then you would want to procure this.
+You will want to procure this if your motherboard does not have video output ports.

-Since this is far from being a gaming or a professional GPU, it does not require more than 1 PCIe lane.
+Since this is far from a gaming or a professional GPU, it does not require more than 1 PCIe lane.

 Also Read: Can You SLI Two Different GPUs?

 Due to the nature of cross-compatibility in the PCIe interface, you can use your graphics card on different types of slots.

-However, if you have a mid-high end graphics card, the most ideal slot is the x16 slot.
+However, if you have a mid-high-end graphics card, the ideal slot is the x16 slot.

-When deciding which PCIe slot for GPU, you will need to look at the lane count of the PCIe slot as well as the GPU connector.
-Low-end GPUs, for instance, require only four lanes and thus run at full efficiency even on x4 slots.
+When deciding which PCIe slot for GPU, you must look at the lane count of the PCIe slot and the GPU connector.
+Low-end GPUs, for instance, require only four lanes and thus run at total efficiency even on x4 slots.